lukejdavies/FourXP/README.md

 lines(observeSpec4FSOut$redRawWave, observeSpec4FSOut$redRawFlux, type='l', col='red')
 ```

 Here we are running a 120min total exposure with 4 sub-exposures (of 30min each) and keeping all of the other observing defaults (see ?observeSpec4FS for available options).
 We can then plot the outputs for each spectral arm.
-Note that we have chosen not to save the FITS image outputs of the ETC - keepFITS=FALSE.
+We chose not to save the FITS image outputs of the ETC - `keepFITS=FALSE`.

 This code only provides the 3 spectral arms of 4MOST separately, we now want to combine them to one spectrum.
 We do this with stitch4MOST(), which can take in the output of observeSpec4FSOut():